Mahomes, Goff Showcase the Future of the NFL in Greatest MNF Game Ever

 They will hate this mostly defenseless new league.
 They will hate that quarterbacks are tossing touchdowns with ease.

 But they will have to accept it.
 This is the future.
-Wide open play.
+Wide-open play.
 Bold strategies.
 Offensive slugfests.
-Points, lots of points.
+Points...lots of points.

-The future started Monday night, just ask Patrick Mahomes and Jared Goff.
+The future started Monday night.
+Just ask Patrick Mahomes and Jared Goff.

 Mike Freeman covers the NFL for Bleacher Report.
 Follow him on Twitter: @mikefreemanNFL.